CartagoGit/CryptoEconomy/src/data/README.md

+# Get Data From External APIs

-# Library to look for data in online APIs to show prices, market cap, and other queries
+## Library to look for data in online APIs to show prices, market cap, and other queries

 ## Merge GraphQl Dats with Rest Data